KSangmuang/SPC-Dashboard/README.md

 ### How It Works

 The system runs as a **Windows Service** on a PC at the shopfloor.
-It automatically collects Excel files from the CMM machine output folder.
+It automatically collects Excel files from the Camera Inspection machine output folder.

 **Process Flow:**

-1. **CMM Machine** → Measures product → Outputs Excel file (1 file = 1 item)
+1. **Camera Inspection Machine** → Measures product → Outputs Excel file (1 file = 1 item)
 2. **Windows Service** → Detects new Excel file → Reads measurement data
 3. **Calculation** → Calculates PPK, PP, UCL, LCL using last 125 items
 4. **SQL Database** → Stores all data in universal tables